 Chinese Lucky Numbers

 8 is considered the luckiest number in Chinese culture.
-In Mandarin Chinese, the pronunciation of “eight” is close to that of the phrase meaning “to make fortune”.
-The number 8 is also uniquely symmetric, and when laid on its side, resembles the Greek symbol for infinity.
+It has the meaning of making a fortune because its pronunciation is close to that of the phrase meaning “making money”.

 Chinese people tend to prefer the number 8 when buying a house, license plate, or telephone number, as they believe the number 8 can bring them good fortune and prosperity.